zuozhenggh/learning-library/developer-library/integration-soa-workshop/8-summary-and-next-step.md

-# Module 7: Summary and next step
+# Module 8: Summary and next step

 ## Introduction
-During this live lab tutorial, you have learned, gained hands-on understanding and built integration with Service orientated approach principle where application and component provide services to other components via well defined communucation protocol over a network.
+During this live lab tutorial, you have learned, gained hands-on understanding and built integration with Service orientated approach principle where application and component provide services to other components via well defined communication protocol over a network.
 SOA makes it easier for software components over various networks to work with each other.
 It provides intelligent and flexible framework for apps and process connectivity, across on-premise and cloud.

 ## Review ##
 Salient points about Oracle SOA.
 It is a platform to address application **integration**, for both cloud SaaS and on-premise.
 Oracle SOA can be deployed on customer's datacenter, OCI or your choice of IaaS, Cloud provider: